Child Support General Information

 - The Resource Center is available to provide information regarding court procedures and instructions on completing, filing and serving the necessary documents.
 Workshops are offered by the Resource Center at different locations and times.

-- You may contact the Department of Child Support Services for San Bernardino County (DCSS) to open a child support case.
-There are two offices to serve you, Victorville and San Bernardino and may be reached at 866-901-3212 or go to their website http://hss.co.san-bernardino.ca.us/dcss.
+- You may contact the Department of Child Support Services (DCSS) to open a child support case.
+There are three offices to serve you in Loma Linda, Ontario and Victorville.
+They may be reached at (866) 901-3212 or on their website at http://hss.sbcounty.gov/dcss.

 - You may ask to cancel (set aside) a Default Judgment in a DCSS child support case.
 There are special rules that apply here and you should seek legal advice.

 - You may ask a lawyer to assist you, check the phone book or call the Lawyer Referral Service at 1-800-215-1190.
 The website is Lawyer Referral Service at www.san-bernardino-lawyers.org.

 Upon request, the court may permit telephonic appearances in actions for child support when the local child support agency is providing services under the title IV-D of the Social Security Act.
 Please see California Rules of Court, Rule 5.324, for the required form for the request, notice and service requirements and other information about telephonic appearances can be found at www.courts.ca.gov.

 Will I still have to pay child support if my parental rights have been terminated?

 Your parental rights are terminated, and you owe child support that was ordered before your rights were terminated, you are still required to pay the amount owed.